How to get started with Filters in Landscape Photography

 ND filters can do even more!
 Let moving visitors in a public place disappear.
 Or use ND filters when shooting road traffic in the twilight phase to capture the light trails of the vehicles.
 An ND filter is also very useful for thunderstorm recordings during the day.
 Lightning is very bright, so it is sometimes necessary to fade down to extremely high f-numbers.
 To avoid this, I also use my neutral density filters.

 Many people think that some of these effects can only be achieved in digital image processing when they see photographs like this.
 The technique is very simple and is achieved directly in the camera thanks to the use of ND filters, i.e. without the need for post-processing.
 But how do I calculate the correct exposure time?
 There are now many smartphone apps that can help you choose the right exposure time.
-You can, of course, calculate this yourself, but for all of us who are not math genius, the easiest way is to use an app.
+You can, of course, calculate this yourself, but for all of us who are not math geniuses, the easiest way is to use an app.

-Without using an ND Filter
+Without using an ND Filter.

-With NiSi ND8 0.9 filter (3 stops)
+With NiSi ND8 0.9 filter (3 stops).

 Graduated ND filter / GND filter / ND-grad

 GND filters are filters that are darkened at one end and transparent at the other end.
-In the middle of the filter, there is a transition between both two, from dark to clear.
+In the middle of the filter, there is a transition between the two, from dark to clear.
 This gradient transition varies depending on the type of GND filter.
 These filters are used to compensate for the exposure of a scene, which mostly consists of a bright section (sky) and a darker section (foreground).
 The human eye is able to visualize a wide range of light and shadow.
 This is known as the "dynamic range" of a scene.
 Unfortunately, the camera sensor technology is not yet able to capture the dynamic range as the human eye can see it.
 Therefore, using GNDs helps to capture the dynamic range of a scene with a single photograph, rather than combining multiple shots with different exposure times.

 The intensity of blocked light for a GND filter uses the same terminology as described for ND filters.
 There is a slight difference that the strength given only refers to the darkest part of the filter.
 Most GND filters have the darkest part of the filter at the top of the gradient filter.
 There are different types of graduated transitions from dark to clear, for example, there are filters with a very soft or a hard transition.

-Left: Without Filter / Right: With NiSi GND8 0.9 Medium filter (3 stops) - The big difference is visible in the sky where the left part of the photo lost all the details in the clouds resulting in just white parts because they are too bright
+Left: Without Filter / Right: With NiSi GND8 0.9 Medium filter (3 stops) - The big difference is visible in the sky where the left part of the photo lost all the details in the clouds resulting in just white parts because they are too bright.

 What are the different types of GND filters and when should I use them?